Piracetam for social anxiety

 Piracetam Improves Cognition

 Several studies and user reviews have shown that Piracetam dosage makes a difference.
-And unlike some other nootropics where you start at a lower dose and work your way up, with Piracetam we recommend you start at a higher suggested dose.
+And unlike some other nootropics where you start at a lower dose and work your way up, with Piracetam I recommend you start at a higher suggested dose.

 This study in Germany with 78 elderly patients showed that there was a significant difference in cognition improvement while dosing Piracetam at 1,600 mg 3-times per day.
 There was no difference in cognition with patients who received 800 mg 3-times per day.[xxi]
 Dosage matters when using Piracetam.